 The album was banned in Germany at the time by the State Body for Censorship, on grounds the album was likely to be dangerous to youth, feeling the cover art would incite youth to violence.
-It has since went on to place at #27 in Terrorizer Magazine’s Top 40 Death Metal Albums, and helped propel CANCER to headliner status at the time in the U.K..
-The band toured there that year, supported by Unleashed and Desecrator, before returning to the U.S. for an appearance at the 1991 Milwaukee Metal Festival.
+It has since gone on to place at #27 in Terrorizer Magazine’s Top 40 Death Metal Albums and helped propel CANCER to headliner status at the time in the U.K. The band toured there that year, supported by Unleashed and Desecrator, before returning to the U.S. for an appearance at the 1991 Milwaukee Metal Festival.

 James Murphy had remained in CANCER throughout this period, eventually exiting before the end of ’91 to focus on Disincarnate, his replacement being guitarist Barry Savage.
 The band continued touring in the USA, Mexico, Israel, and Europe.
 Then, in 1992, they recorded their third album, “The Sins Of Mankind“, in the U.K. with Simon Efemey.
 In this period, during a headline tour of their homeland, drummer Carl Stokes was involved in a motorcycle accident.
 This led to the band enlisting help from Nick Barker (Cradle Of Filth, Dimmu Borgir, Brujeria) to fulfill live obligations.

 In 2013, CANCER announced their official reformation with the core trio of founders, Stokes, Walker and Buchanan, to promote the band’s first three studio albums being re-released that year by Cyclone Empire Records.
 The reunion included several festival appearances (see video clip below) where CANCER played material only from those first three releases.
-With 2015, came news that CANCER were working on new material for a forthcoming release and now, here we are in the year 2018.
+With 2015 came the news that CANCER was working on new material for a forthcoming release and now, here we are in the year 2018.